fogfish/fogfish.github.io/_posts/2019-07-28-composable-cloud-components-with-aws-cdk.md

 layout: post
 title:  Composable Cloud Components with AWS CDK
 description: |
-  The composition is a style of development to build a new things from small reusable elements.
-AWS CDK makes an opportunity to deliver Infrastructure as a Code.
-The article discusses various patterns of cloud components composition and emphasis a purely functional method as a solution to scarp a boilerplate code.
+  Compose AWS CDK Components from small reusable elements using a purely functional method as a solution to scarp a boilerplate code.
 ---

 # Composable Cloud Components with AWS CDK